azawawi/SwiftyZeroMQ/README.md

 ## Requirements

-- iOS 9+
+- iOS 9+, macOS 10.11+, tvOS 9.0+ or watchOS 2.0+
 - Xcode 8.0+ and Swift 3.0
-- Bitcode-enabled Xcode project
+- Bitcode-enabled Xcode project for non-MacOS

 ## Usage